 Edit an animated element

 When you change an animated element's properties, a keyframe is automatically added at the playhead position if a keyframe doesn't already exist there.
 You can also select an existing keyframe to edit the element at that specific point in the timeline.
 Any preceding or following animation adjusts to start or end with the changed properties.

 If you select multiple keyframes and edit the properties of the element or elements, the changes apply at all the selected keyframes.

 Change animation easing

 Loop an animation

 - On the timeline, click the Set animation repeat button on the animation layer that you want to loop.

 - In the pop-up menu, select an option:

 - Infinite - The animation loops infinitely.

-- None - The animation will not loop.
+- None - The animation does not loop.

 Adjust keyframes and spans on the timeline

 Select keyframes and spans

 - Click a keyframe or span to select it.
 Selecting two consecutive keyframes also selects the span between them.
 Similarly, selecting a span automatically selects the surrounding keyframes as well.

 - Shift+click to select multiple contiguous keyframes or spans.

-- Control + click (Windows) or Command + click (Mac) to select or deselect discontiguous keyframes or spans.
+- Ctrl+click (Windows) or ⌘+click (Mac) to select or deselect discontiguous keyframes or spans.

 - Click and drag a rectangular selection marquee to select all the keyframes within the rectangle.
 Spans are only selected if both their keyframes are included inside the marquee.

-- Control + click and drag (Windows) or Command + click and drag (Mac) a marquee to switch whether keyframes are selected or not.
+- Ctrl+click and drag (Windows) or ⌘+click and drag (Mac) a marquee to switch whether keyframes are selected or not.
 Keyframes inside the rectangle that aren't currently selected will be selected, while keyframes that are already selected will be deselected.
 Again, spans are only affected if both their keyframes are included inside the marquee.

 Move keyframes and spans

 After selecting keyframes or spans, you can move them by dragging them along the timeline to a new location.
 The animation timing changes accordingly.